Date

 Meals: B, L, D

-Begin the day with an exploration of Ollantaytambo, one of the last living Inca towns, celebrated for its extraordinary archaeological complex and rich history.
-Visit its fortress, an iconic site that showcases advanced engineering, religious significance, and strategic importance.
+Spend the morning at Ollantaytambo, one of the last living Inca towns, renowned for its remarkable archaeological complex and rich history.
+Visit its fortress, an iconic site showcasing advanced engineering, religious significance, and strategic importance.
 Once a ceremonial center and royal estate, it also served as a stronghold for Inca resistance against the Spanish.
-Its terraces, temples, and urban layout offer a fascinating glimpse into Inca ingenuity and daily life.
 Continuously inhabited since the Inca period, the town seamlessly blends ancient traditions with modern culture, making it a must-visit destination in the Sacred Valley.
+Complement this exploration with a visit to the Alqa Museum, an engaging space highlighting Andean artistry through an interactive, sensory experience.
+Following a delicious lunch at Las Manos Restaurant, participate in a hands-on ceramics workshop at the studio of master artist Pablo Seminario, crafting a piece inspired by Andean traditions.

 Meals: B, L, D

-Enjoy spectacular vistas as you travel aboard the luxurious Hiram Bingham train to Aguas Calientes, the town closest to Machu Picchu.
-Travel in 1920s Pullman-style carriages, dining on gourmet meals, and savoring breathtaking views along the way.
+Enjoy spectacular vistas aboard the luxurious Hiram Bingham train to Aguas Calientes, the town closest to Machu Picchu.
+Travel in 1920s Pullman-style carriages, dining on gourmet meals while savoring breathtaking views along the way.
 Upon arrival, embark on a guided tour of the legendary Machu Picchu archaeological site.
-Discover the brilliance of its architecture, from its intricately carved stone temples to its agricultural terraces, while delving into the history and mysteries of this Inca masterpiece, a UNESCO World Heritage Site and one of the New Seven Wonders of the World.
+Discover the brilliance of its architecture, from intricately carved stone temples to agricultural terraces, while delving into the history and mysteries of this Inca masterpiece—a UNESCO World Heritage Site and one of the New Seven Wonders of the World.
+After a day of wonder, check into the hotel for a lovely evening in Aguas Calientes.

 Overnight: Inkaterra Machu Picchu Pueblo Hotel